Conservation Value of the Daintree

 Approximately half of the rainforest in these lowlands has been cleared and much of the rainforest that remains has been selectively logged.
 The remaining rainforest is of very limited extent and high in biodiversity.

-Widely acknowledged by scientists as the oldest tropical rainforest in the world (over 135 million years old) the Daintree Lowland Rainforest is of exceptionally high biodiversity and conservation value.
+Widely acknowledged by scientists as the oldest tropical rainforest in the world (evolving and thriving for perhaps as many as 185 million years), the Daintree Lowland Rainforest is of exceptionally high biodiversity and conservation value.
 It contains an almost complete record of the evolution of plant life on Earth, and has more ancient families of flowering plants than anywhere else in the world, including the entire Amazon jungle.

 The Idiospernum, which is only found in the Daintree Rainforest, is one of the rarest and most primitive flowering plants known and scientists believe is a vital link for the search into the origins of flowering plants.